 Depending on the pre-deployment modeling activities, it can be beneficial to have part or all of the ML Ops architecture in place before deployment.
 Establishing process control over the ML life cycle early avoids having the architecture grow in an ad hoc manner that can create technical debt. [see more on Hidden Technical Debt in ML Systems here]

-A future blog will describe key features of a standardized ML Ops architecture.
-In the meantime, if MDS can help with a mission critical AI/ML initiative or ML Ops architecture, please feel free to reach out to the authors or contact MDS at firstname.lastname@example.org, on Twitter @mercurydatasci, or on LinkedIn.
+Mercury Data Science can help with mission critical AI/ML initiatives and ML Ops architecture.
+Please feel free to reach out to the authors or contact MDS at firstname.lastname@example.org, on Twitter @mercurydatasci, or on LinkedIn.